Topic 8 - External Dosimetry

 T = 1/4

-Corridors, rest rooms, elevators using operators, and unattended parking lots
+Corridors, rest rooms, elevators using operators, and unattended parking

 Occasional Occupancy